The truth about entrepreneurship is that the smallest company and the biggest company must be capable of doing three things beautifully:

 This quote perfectly states what the world is like for entrepreneurs.
 The goal of most entrepreneurs is to have a successful business.
 Success will be defined differently for each entrepreneur.
 Given that success is defined differently, each entrepreneur will still set off on a journey to meet their definition of success.

 Before starting this journey, or early on, you need to ask yourself some questions.
-Questions that need to be asked include:
+Questions that entrepreneurs need to ask themselves include:

 - What do you do best?